-Before stating the main result of the section, we need to take care of the remaining case where $\sum_{i\in V_{\high}} p_i > k$.
-We show that in this case, the guarantee obtained by $\ALG^{s^*}_\simul$ cannot be worse than the previous case where $\sum_{i\in V_{\high}} p_i \leq k$, in which Lemma \ref{lem:simul_fixed_s} held.
+\textbf{Case 2: $\sum_{i\in V_\high} p_i > k$.} In this case, we can show that for an optimally chosen parameter $s^*$, the guarantee obtained by $\ALG^{s^*}_\simul$ cannot be worse than the previous case where $\sum_{i\in V_{\high}} p_i \leq k$.
 A key observation for analyzing this new case is that as \Cref{lem:simul_mass_solution} states, all candidates $i$ whose value $y_i$ in the optimal LP solution will have $v_i\geq 1$, so $s^*=1$.
 Indeed, setting $s<1$ can only decrease the chances of sending offers to candidates in $V_\high$, and these are candidates that the firm would always want to hire (even over capacity).
 With this observation in hand, we prove the following, via the construction of an auxiliary instance in which the probabilities of acceptance are deflated.

 \begin{lemma} Let $I = (k,n,p,v) \in \I_\simul^\tau$ be an instance with $\sum_{i\in V_\high} p_i >k$.
 Then there exists an instance $I' = (k,n,p',v) \in \I_\simul^\tau$ such that $\sum_{i\in V_\high} p_i' = k$ and